mdlincoln/mdlincoln.github.io/_posts/2014-12-20-adjacency-matrix-plots-with-r-and-ggplot2.md

 {% endhighlight %}

-# Create a matrix plot
+## Create a matrix plot

-To make sure that both plot axes display every network node, we need to tweak the factor levels for our `from` and `to` variables before plotting, so that each contains every *possible* level (i.e., every node in the network).
+To make sure that both plot axes display every network node, we need to tweak our `from` and `to` vectors, currently just two bunches of strings, to a pair of **factor** vectors.
+In R, factors are a special kind of vector that contains not only values, but a list of **levels**, or *potential* values, for a given vector.
+Before plotting, we will turn `from` and `to` into factors with the `factor()` method, setting their levels to the full list of nodes in the network.

 {% highlight R %}